netvl/xml-rs/Readme.md

 `xml::reader::EventReader` requires a `Read` instance to read from.
-When a proper stream-based encoding library is available, it is likely that xml-rs will be switched to use whatever character stream structure this library would provide, but currently it is a `Reader`.
-However, there are several static methods which allow to create a parser from string or a byte vector.
+When a proper stream-based encoding library is available, it is likely that xml-rs will be switched to use whatever character stream structure this library would provide, but currently it is a `Read`.

 `EventReader` usage is very straightforward.
 Just provide a `Read` instance and then create an iterator over events: